 Idealists within the King movement saw it as a form of co-existence with Pākehā: ‘The King on his piece; the Queen on her piece; God over both; and Love binding them to each other.’1 Rather than seeing it this way, the New Zealand government saw the King movement as a direct challenge to the queen’s sovereignty and Pākehā governance.

 Māori demands that the Treaty of Waitangi be honoured were sometimes strongly expressed in the later 20th century.
-Radicals within Māoridom greeted the Prince and Princess of Wales with a whakapohane (bare-buttock salute – a traditional insult) in 1983 and the greeted the queen with calls to honour the treaty in 1990.
+Radicals within Māoridom greeted the Prince and Princess of Wales with a whakapohane (bare-buttock salute – a traditional insult) in 1983 and the queen with calls to honour the treaty in 1990.

 Whether Māori continued to have a strong interest in retaining a monarch as New Zealand’s head of state was questioned in the 2000s.
 Some public opinion surveys found Māori less committed to royalty than Pākehā.